-Mind that CO2 will be needed if you want to avoid algae bloom because this is a really strong light.
+Mind that CO2 will be needed if you want to avoid an algae bloom because the Finnex Fugeray Planted+ is a really strong LED light.

-The top LED choice for a 5-gallon reef tank
+The top LED lights for a 5-reef tank

-For lighting up a 5-gallon reef tank that houses mainly soft corals and a small LPS or two I am recommending the ABI Tuna Blue 12W:
+For lighting up a 5-gallon reef tank that houses a mixed variety of LPS, SPS and soft corals I am recommending the ABI Tuna Blue 12W.

 This is the best performer in terms of price and productivity, in my opinion.

-At a depth of 8 inches and a length of 16 two bulbs will do you well.
-You’ll be able to grow any zoas, mushrooms and soft corals.
+At a depth of 10 inches and a length of 16 two bulbs will do you well.
+You’ll be able to grow any zoas, mushrooms, and soft corals.

 So long as your water parameters are stable and you keep up with the water changes and nutrients your SPS will grow just fine with this LED.

-The top LED choice for a 10-gallon planted fish tank
+The top LED lights for a 10-planted tank

-Honestly, if you’re not planning on growing a full-blown forest in your 10 G any mid-range Chinese LED would do wonders.
+Honestly, if you’re not planning on growing a full-blown forest in your 10-gallon tank then any mid-range Chinese LED light would do wonders.

-As long as you keep up with the CO2 and adequate nutrients you will be perfectly fine:
+As long as you keep up with the CO2 and have adequate nutrients in the water you will be perfectly fine:

-For a depth of 12 inches and a length of 20, the Beamswork FSPEC could come in pretty handy for less than 30 bucks.
-It performs pretty decently on lumens and PUR and it will be more than enough to sustain your aquatic plants.
+For a depth of 12 inches and a length of 20, the Beamswork FSPEC could come in pretty handy.
+It performs pretty decently on lumens and PUR in 10-gallon tanks and it will be more than enough to sustain your aquatic plants.

 If you want to grow some high-light requiring plant you may look up the Finnex Planted+ FugeRay LEDs.

 My experience with a 30 gallon heavily planted tank (also 12 inches deep) shows that they lean more to the “high” part.